aweinstock314/lisp-stuff/README.txt

 partial application/pointfree style seem to make some parts of the code a lot cleaner/simpler.
 This is a sketch of an attempt to port that simplicity into a lisp.

+currying.cl:
+currying.scm translated into common lisp, and with an auxillary macro (defcurry) that automatically uses curried-apply on the defined functions.